akshatkatre/data-pipeline-report/README.md

 Download/Clone the repository

 ### Build & Unit Test
-Access the repository home and run the following command from the prompt
+Access the repository home and run the following command from the command promp.

 sbt assembly